-- 1. to understand and articulate ethnicity and identity in relation to mobility, - 2. to understand individual and group experiences relating to ethnicity within local and global cultural and social contexts, - 3. to critically interrogate societies in light of individual and group identities.
+- 1. to understand and articulate ethnicity and identity in relation to mobility - 2. to understand individual and group experiences relating to ethnicity within local and global cultural and social contexts - 3. to critically interrogate societies considering individual and group identities